pipalacademy/pipal.in/templates/_courses/http-bottom-up.md

   HTTP Bottom Up

 brief:
-  A hands-on course that explores building web applications starting all the way from bare sockets, without using any framework.
+  A hands-on course that explores everything that happens behind the scenes of your favorite web framework.

 description: |
   HTTP Bottom Up is a two-day hands-on course to explore everything that happens behind the scenes of your favorite web framework.